kl1nton/1_Applied_Basic_Science/3_Pathology.md

 	D. Plexiform neurofibromatosis is a rare condition characterised by multiple malignant neurofibromas
 	E. A neurofibroma along with pigmentation

-#### Answer:
+#### Answer: A. A neurofibroma arises from the connective tissue of the nerve sheath - TRUE

+Neurofibroma arises from the connective tissue of the nerve sheath.
+The ‘painful’ subcutaneous nodule forms a smooth firm swelling that may be moved in a lateral direction, but is otherwise fixed by the nerve from which it arises.
+As the nerve fibres are ‘part and parcel’ of the tumour, they are difficult to remove without the removal of the nerve itself.
+In major nerves recurrence is a problem, as is malignant (sarcomatous) change.
+Plexiform neurofibromatosis is a rare condition characterised by enormous thickening of the affected nerve as a result of myxofibromatous degeneration of the endoneurium.
+This rare condition usually occurs in connection with branches of the fifth cranial nerve, although it may occur in the extremities.
+Von Recklinghausen’s disease of the nerves is an autosomal dominant disease in which any cranial, spinal or peripheral nerve may be diffusely or nodularly thickened.
+Associated pigmentation is common.

 ### Q3.46
 Which of the following statements about spread of malignant tumours is correct?

 	A. Permeation means that cancer cells that invade a lymphatic vessel can break away and be carried by lymph circulation to a regional node
 	B. Malignant melanoma spreads by permeation alone
-	C. ‘Kiss cancer’ of the labium majus is an example of spread of malignant tumours by implantation
+	C. 'Kiss cancer' of the labium majus is an example of spread of malignant tumours by implantation
 	D. Krukenberg’s tumour is an example of haematogenous spread
 	E. Rodent ulcer spreads via the lymphatics

-#### Answer:
+#### Answer: C. 'Kiss cancer' of the labium majus is an example of spread of malignant tumours by implantation - TRUE

+In permeation the malignant cells grow along the lymphatic vessels from the primary growth.
+This may occur even in a retrograde direction.
+The cancer cells stimulate perilymphatic fibrosis, but this does not stop the advance of the disease.
+In some instances, notably malignant melanoma, groups of cells may so overcome the surrounding fibrosis that they give rise to intermediate deposits between the primary growth and the lymph nodes.
+Malignant melanoma spreads by permeation as well as embolism.
+In embolism cancer cells that invade a lymphatic vessel can break away and are carried by the lymph circulation to a regional node, so that nodes comparatively distant from the tumour may be involved in the early stages.
+Another example, of ‘kiss cancer’, is carcinoma of the lower lip affecting the upper.
+For the abdomen, transcoelomic spread is especially notable when cells from a colloid carcinoma of the stomach gravitate on to an active ovary and give rise to malignant ovarian tumours (Krukenberg’s tumour).
+A rodent ulcer (synonymous with basal cell carcinoma) is a locally malignant tumour; distant metastasis via the lymphatics or haematogenous spread is virtually non-existent.

 ### Q3.47
-A 36-year-old woman presents with a trophic ulcer over the ball of the big toe of her left foot.
+A 36-year-old woman presents with a _trophic ulcer_ over the ball of the big toe of her left foot.
 Which of the following conditions is least likely to be diagnosed in this patient?

 	A. Chronic vasospasm
 	B. Syringomyelia